gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 #### Q: Do unused tokens expire?

 **A:** Nope!
-Your GIN tokens don't have an expiration date.
+Your $GIN don't have an expiration date.
 They'll be there waiting for you when you need them.

 #### Q: Can I set a spending limit?